doyancha/data_clean_practice_ipl_dframe/README.md

 # data_clean_practice_ipl_dframe
-In this session i will show how to clean a dataset and make necessaries changes on the dataset to make it easier to read and understand
+In this session i will show how to clean a DataFrame and make necessary changes on the DataFrame to make it easier to read and understand